-As you probably know, Windows 10 has both a Control Panel and a Settings app that make it easy to change a plethora of Windows settings and either enable or disable a number of Windows features.
+As you probably know, Windows 10 has both a Control Panel and a Settings app that make it easy to alter a plethora of Windows settings and features.

 Unfortunately, these powerful tools also make it very easy for inexperienced users to make system changes that end up causing issues with either the Windows installation itself or the programs and apps that run under it.

-That’s why it can often be helpful to disable the Control Panel and Setting app for certain users (young children and folks who tend to cause problems by tinkering, for example).
+That’s why it can often be helpful to disable the Control Panel and Settings app for certain users (young children and folks who tend to cause problems by tinkering, for example).

 The Pro and Enterprise versions of Windows 10 come with a tool called the Group Policy Editor that can be used to quickly disable the Control Panel and Settings app.

 The problem is Windows 10 Home doesn’t include the Group Policy Editor, and unfortunately the vast majority of home PCs have Windows 10 Home installed on them.

 In fact, if you’re at home right now and you’re reading this on a Windows 10 PC, you’re probably using Windows 10 Home at this very moment.

 Of course you could always edit the Windows Registry to disable the Control Panel and Settings app, but in my opinion Registry changes should always be the last resort for casual users if other options are available.

 Luckily, in this case there is indeed another option available.
 All you need to do is download an awesome free tool called Win10 Settings Blocker.

 Win10 Settings Blocker does exactly what you would expect.
 You can use it to remove a number of different settings from the Control Panel or Settings app or simply disallow access to those tools completely on a given machine.